 Figure 8.12: RoIS Profile.
 RoIS profile mainly consists of 4 types of profiles, i.e., “HRI_Engine_Profile,” “HRI_Component_Profile,” “Message_Profile,” and “Parameter_Profile.”

-An HRI Engine Profile, HRI Component Profile, and Message Profile are defined for the HRI-Engine layer of physical units, the HRI-Component layer of abstract functional units, and the message layer of data exchanged between the Service Application and HRI Components, respectively, in the RoIS Framework.
-These profiles enable the Service Application to understand the configuration of the HRI Engine.
+An RoIS Engine Profile, RoIS Component Profile, and Message Profile are defined for the RoIS-Engine layer of physical units, the RoIS-Component layer of abstract functional units, and the message layer of data exchanged between the Service Application and RoIS Components, respectively, in the RoIS Framework.
+These profiles enable the Service Application to understand the configuration of the RoIS Engine.

 RoIS defines following four types of profiles to be explained in the following sections: